Madrid–Seville high-speed rail line: History

 On 11 October 1986 the Spanish government decided to build a new railway between Madrid and Seville.
 On 25 February 1988, the international tender for the acquisition of 24 high-speed trains AVE followed; these trains were ordered by 23 December 1988.
 The first train, based on the third generation of TGVs, was delivered on 10 October 1991.

 In December 1988 it was decided to build the new line in standard gauge.
 Construction was ordered on 16 March 1989, and it lasted for 33 months; actual construction activity lasted only 24 months.
-Commercial use of the line commenced on 21 April 1992.
+Commercial use of the line commenced on 21 April 1992 in time for the Seville Expo '92 opened on 20 April.
+The AVE high-speed service was introduced for first time on the 476 km long Madrid–Seville route on S-100 trains capable to reach speeds up to 300 km/h and traveling at more than 250 km/h.
+Non-stop travel time between the two cities were 2:45 hrs; with stops at Ciudad Real, Puertollano and Córdoba it was 2:55 hrs.
 In the first weeks, over 23 thousand passengers used the new trains - an occupancy rate of 81%.

-On 20 April 1992, services started between Madrid and Seville.
-Non-stop travel time between the two cities were 2:45 hrs; with stops at Ciudad Real, Puertollano and Córdoba it was 2:55 hrs.
-In 1992, tickets cost around 50-70 euros in second class, in first class over 100 euros.